Biogen Reaches Agreement with Genentech to Receive Royalties on the Potential Commercialization of a Late-Stage Bispecific Antibody as Part of Anti-CD20 Collaboration

 - Glofitamab is an investigational T-cell engaging bispecific antibody targeting CD20 and CD3 in development for B-cell non-Hodgkin's lymphoma and other blood cancers

-/EIN News/ -- CAMBRIDGE, Mass., Dec.
-19, 2022 (GLOBE NEWSWIRE) -- Biogen Inc. (Nasdaq: BIIB) announced that it has reached an agreement with Genentech, a member of the Roche Group, related to the commercialization and sharing of economics for glofitamab.
+CAMBRIDGE, Mass., Dec.
+19, 2022 (GLOBE NEWSWIRE) -- Biogen Inc. BIIB announced that it has reached an agreement with Genentech, a member of the Roche Group, related to the commercialization and sharing of economics for glofitamab.
 Under the terms of the agreement, Biogen will have no payment obligations and will receive tiered royalties on potential net sales of glofitamab within the United States as part of the companies long-standing collaboration on antibodies targeting CD20.

 Glofitamab is an investigational CD20xCD3 T-cell engaging bispecific antibody being developed by Roche for the treatment of B-cell non-Hodgkin's lymphomas, including diffuse large B-cell lymphoma (DLBCL), mantle cell lymphoma, and other blood cancers1.
 Glofitamab is based on a novel structural format called ‘2:1', which is engineered to have two ‘Fab' regions that bind to CD20 and one ‘Fab' region which binds to CD3.
 This dual targeting activates and redirects a patient's own T-cells to engage and eliminate cancer B cells.